kragen/knuth-interview-2006/README.md

 was completely different than any machine done before.
 And my role as a consultant was to **talk to the engineers who were building it and make sure they understood what the designers on the other floor knew**.

 And so I got, really, to talk to almost everybody in the company, and my role was more of a communications role than anything else.
-These people, if they went through channels, they would have to go several levels up the hierarchy, and down again, and they couldn't talk to each other, but they could talk to me, and then I could talk to the other people in the other group, and so I, and so I could provide a valuable service to Burroughs, and they, they would pay me, I think, you know, I think I was getting $5 an hour, or $7 an hour;
+These people, if they went through channels, they would have to go several levels up the hierarchy, and down again, and **they couldn’t talk to each other, but they could talk to me**, and then I could talk to the other people in the other group, and so I, and so I could provide a valuable service to Burroughs, and they, they would pay me, I think, you know, I think I was getting $5 an hour, or $7 an hour;
 considered high at the time, but it had no medical benefits or anything associated with it, so from their point of view they were getting a good deal too.

-And one of my roles was to check out the designs of the Engineers, and see if there were any mistakes in them before they would build the machine.
-They would first take their designs and put them through a computer program to see if they would simulate, and apparently work correctly, but then, after they thought it was working correctly, then they would show it to me, and I still found several hundred errors in the design that I was able to catch, well you know, very weird cases that could come up, but hadn't arisen during the simulations, so that the expensive corrections to the hardware weren't necessary.
-You know, really my role in that time, well, communication and trying to find errors, you know, if I could look at somebody else's program, or design, and couldn't find any mistakes in it, it was a rare event, and I would feel bad.
-I mean finding errors was my, was a big treat for me in those days, so far as my work in computers was concerned.)
+And one of my roles was to check out the designs of the engineers, and see if there were any mistakes in them before they would build the machine.
+They would first take their designs and put them through a computer program to see if they would simulate, and apparently work correctly, but then, **after they thought it was working correctly, then they would show it to me, and I still found several hundred errors in the design** that I was able to catch, well you know, very weird cases that could come up, but hadn’t arisen during the simulations, so that the expensive corrections to the hardware weren’t necessary.

+You know, really my role in that time, well, communication and trying to find errors, you know, **if I could look at somebody else’s program, or design, and couldn’t find any mistakes in it, it was a rare event**, and I would feel bad.
+I mean finding errors was my, was a big treat for me in those days, so far as my work in computers was concerned.

 [29 - Burroughs Corporation](http://webofstories.com/play/17088)
 ----------------------------------------------------------------

-Burroughs was a company established in the 19th century, and was quite pre-eminent in the banking industry, almost everybody used equipment from Burroughs to do its accounting, and in the early days of computing, Burroughs acquired the Electric Data Corporation, in Pasadena, and they were one of the many companies putting out computers.
+Burroughs was a company established in the 19th century, and was quite pre-eminent in the banking industry, **almost everybody used equipment from Burroughs to do its accounting**, and in the early days of computing, Burroughs acquired the Electric Data Corporation, in Pasadena, and they were one of the many companies putting out computers.
 And, and as I say, not only that, they had very innovative computers, and I liked the spirit of all the employees working there as well.

-The- later on, they were acquired by Sperry Rand, this was in the '70s, I think, and became Unisys, combined with Sperry Rand.
+The — later on, they were acquired by Sperry Rand, this was in the ’70s, I think, and **became Unisys**, combined with Sperry Rand.
 So half of Unisys was from the Burroughs Corporation, and half of it was the Sperry, which, the Rand, the Remington Rand, the people who had built the UNIVAC computer.
 That happened after I was no longer in Pasadena.
 And they continued to have banks as their primary customer base, but then, in more recent years, the, you know, other companies survived, and there were many, many changes in the computer industry, to that time.

-So Burroughs was, you know, Edsger Dijkstra was also a consultant to Burroughs during the 60s, and he would come out to Pasadena, visit periodically, and it was a great company to work for in those days, I think.)
+So Burroughs was, you know, **Edsger Dijkstra was also a consultant to Burroughs during the 60s**, and he would come out to Pasadena, visit periodically, and it was a great company to work for in those days, I think.

 [30 - My interest in context-free languages](http://webofstories.com/play/17089)
 --------------------------------------------------------------------------------

-I had no idea that that work connected with Mathematics in any way whatsoever.
-I wear one cap in the computer- when I'm consulting for Burroughs, and I wear another cap when I'm at Caltech as a student learning Mathematics.
+I had **no idea that that work connected with mathematics** in any way whatsoever.
+I wear one cap in the computer — when I’m consulting for Burroughs, and I wear another cap when I’m at Caltech as a student learning mathematics.
 Mathematics was something where we proved things correct; we knew what we were, you know, we knew what the rules of the game were.
-In the computer field, we just fiddled with something until it seemed to work and we couldn't find any errors any more.
+In the computer field, we just fiddled with something until it seemed to work and we couldn’t find any errors any more.
 But we never had this idea that it could be mathematically correct.

+The only
-The only small exception to that was the area of syntax of programming languages.
+small exception to that was the area of syntax of programming languages.
 This means the grammar of languages.
 I mentioned that when I was in Seventh Grade my friends and I loved grammar, and we learned about English grammar.
-Well, now I was seeing the same kind of things, they were not nouns and verbs, but similar things in the algebraic languages like ALGOL, that I was supposed to write software for, and a theory had been developing called the Theory of Context-free Languages, that was appealing to me, because here was something that I could be, I could use my mathematical cap and my and my computer cap at sort of the same time.
+Well, now I was seeing the same kind of things, they were not nouns and verbs, but similar things in the algebraic languages like ALGOL, that I was supposed to write software for, and a theory had been developing called the **theory of context-free languages**, that was appealing to me, because here was something that I could be, I could use my mathematical cap and my and my computer cap at sort of the same time.
 You know, my computer science intuition, and my love of grammar and language was; would suggested interesting problems, the mathematics that I knew suggested how to solve those problems.
 So I, that was one thing where the two worlds, the computing and the math world, were coming together for me.

-And I have to say that on my honeymoon, when Jill and I sailed to Europe, I brought along with me a book by Noam Chomsky, which was one of the pioneering things about context-free languages, and I read that in odd moments, you know, when Jill was seasick or something, and I would try to solve the problem about context-free languages.
-The problem I tried to solve was, is there a way to test whether a context-free grammar is ambiguous or not?
+And I have to say
+that **on my honeymoon**, when Jill and I sailed to Europe, I brought along with me a book by Noam Chomsky, which was one of the pioneering things about context-free languages, and I read that in odd moments, you know, when Jill was seasick or something, and I would try to solve the problem about context-free languages.
+The problem I tried to solve was, is there a way to test **whether a context-free grammar is ambiguous or not**?
 Ambiguous means that you could write a sentence that had two different ways to be understood.
+And I thought I might have a way to resolve this, and I reduced it to several other problems

+But I
-And I thought I might have a way to resolve this, and I reduced it to several other problems, but I couldn't solve the problem, in general, and little beknown, you know, I learned several years later that in fact three Israeli mathematicians had already proved that the problem had no solution;
+couldn’t solve the problem, in general, and little beknown, you know, I learned several years later that in fact three Israeli mathematicians had already proved that the problem had no solution;
 that there was no way to solve this ambiguity problem, in finite time.
-But I didn't know that during my honeymoon, and I just wanted to mention that, although I do love Jill, there were also other things that I love too, and one of them was the mystery of context-free languages.
-Another time I guess I should, I have to mention is the time when I forgot about one of our dates, and, when I was playing with the computer at Case Tech, but we won't talk about that.
-But she doesn't let me live that one down.)
+But I didn’t know that during my honeymoon, and I just wanted to mention that, **although I do love Jill, there were also other things that I love too, and one of them was the mystery of context-free languages**.
+Another time I guess I should, I have to mention is the time when I forgot about one of our dates, and, when I was playing with the computer at Case Tech, but we won’t talk about that.
+But she doesn’t let me live that one down.

 [31 - Getting my PhD and the problem of symmetric block designs with lambda equals two](http://webofstories.com/play/17090)
 ---------------------------------------------------------------------------------------------------------------------------

-Here I am then, earning money as a computer person, and enjoying, and then studying Mathematics so that I can be a Math teacher as a career.
-And the idea that there could be any connection with this, or there could be, ever be an academic field of Computer Science or something, never entered my mind whatsoever as a possibility.
+Here I am then, earning money as a computer person, and enjoying, and then studying mathematics so that I can be a math teacher as a career.
+And the idea that there could be any connection with this, or there could be, ever be **an academic field of computer science or something, never entered my mind** whatsoever as a possibility.
 Very few people in the world had thought of it at that time either.

+Now, at
-Now, at Caltech, I- Somebody had told me early on in life that you go to grade school for eight years, and you go to high school for four years, then you go to college for four years, and then you might want to go to graduate school for another three years, and get your, and get a PhD.
-I don't know who had told me that early on, but somebody had said that it takes three years to get a PhD.
-And I had believed that and so when I got to Caltech in 1960, I'm thinking, oh, okay, in 1963 I'll graduate.
-And I've just sort of set my sights that way.
-Now if somebody had told me it was going to take five years, I'm sure I would have graduated in 1965, but I had always been thinking I would graduate in 63, so I, so I just sort of planned ahead.
-It was, it didn't occur to me, until the day of graduation, that none of my other colleagues were there.
-You know, Al Hales was there, but just two of our 12 had done it in three years, and I think it was partly that, just that we had set ourselves up that way, to do it.
-My thesis, I was working with Marshall Hall, who I hadn't met before coming to Caltech, but I got to enjoy.
-His lectures were very disorganized, but he really knew the subject, so he would be teaching us about permutations, what actually I found was that I would take notes of what he said during class, and the problem was to figure out a permutation of what he had said that made sense.
-What, how to re-order; you know, I mean every important idea had been presented some time during that hour, but they didn't come to him in the right order, just like now, I'm not thinking of everything in the right order, well he, you know, so his classes were like that, but I learned a heck of a lot this way, by trying to unscramble the notes of what he said in class, so I learned about the things that he was good at, and I decided that you know, one of the unsolved problems that he posed to us, technical term is symmetric block designs with lambda equals two.
-It's a technical term that really means; it's something like Geometry, except instead of having two, instead of having one line through every two points, you have two lines through every two points.
+Caltech, I — somebody had told me early on in life that you go to grade school for eight years, and you go to high school for four years, then you go to college for four years, and then you might want to go to graduate school for another three years, and get your, and get a PhD.
+I don’t know who had told me that early on, but somebody had said that it takes **three years to get a Ph.D.**.
+And I had believed that and so when I got to Caltech in 1960, I’m thinking, oh, okay, in 1963 I’ll graduate.
+And I’ve just sort of set my sights that way.
+Now if somebody had told me it was going to take five years, I’m sure I would have graduated in 1965, but I had always been thinking I would graduate in 63, so I, so **I just sort of planned ahead**.

+It was, it
+didn’t occur to me, until the day of graduation, that none of my other colleagues were there.
+You know, Al Hales was there, but **just two of our 12 had done it in three years**, and I think it was partly that, just that we had set ourselves up that way, to do it.

+My thesis, I was
+working with Marshall Hall, who I hadn’t met before coming to Caltech, but I got to enjoy. **His lectures were very disorganized, but he really knew the subject**, so he would be teaching us about permutations, what actually I found was that I would take notes of what he said during class, and the problem was to figure out a permutation of what he had said that made sense.
+What, how to re-order; you know, I mean every important idea had been presented some time during that hour, but they didn’t come to him in the right order, just **like now, I’m not thinking of everything in the right order**, well he, you know, so his classes were like that, but I learned a heck of a lot this way, by trying to unscramble the notes of what he said in class, so I learned about the things that he was good at.

+And I decided that you know, one of the unsolved problems that he posed to us, technical term is **symmetric block designs with λ=2**.
+It’s a technical term that really means; it’s something like geometry, except instead of having two, instead of having one line through every two points, you have two lines through every two points.
 And you know, instead of saying that every two lines intersect in one point, every two lines intersect in two points.

-So this is a system called the symmetric block designs with lambda equals two, and at the time I started working on this unsolved problem I was going to try to find infinitely many such designs, such, symmetric designs, and six were known altogether.
-And so I thought, okay, but I had a new way to approach the subject, maybe I'd be able to find infinitely many.
-Well, it, it's a good thing that I didn't take that as my final project though, because I believe up to this day only one more has ever been found, so nobody knows that there is only finitely many, but it seems to be extremely hard to construct these designs.)
+So this is a system called the symmetric block designs with λ=2, and at the time I started working on this unsolved problem **I was going to try to find infinitely many** such designs, such, symmetric designs, and six were known altogether.
+And so I thought, okay, but I had a new way to approach the subject, maybe I’d be able to find infinitely many.
+Well, it, it’s a good thing that I didn’t take that as my final project though, because I believe up to this day **only one more has ever been found**, so nobody knows that there is only finitely many, but it seems to be extremely hard to construct these designs.

 [32 - Finding a solution to an open problem about projective planes](http://webofstories.com/play/17091)
 --------------------------------------------------------------------------------------------------------